augusto/jooq-sandbox/README.md

 ## Jooq Examples
 There are 3 modules with different configurations
-* activerecord: Has active record and mutable pojos enabled.
+* record: Has records and mutable pojos enabled.
-* record: Has active record and mutable pojos disabled.
+* immutable: Has record disabled and creates immutable pojos.
 * sandbox: Extra module to try configurations and settings - play with it!